MachineLemonade/docs/v0.10/ee-installation-gke.md

 ```

 ## 11. Access Astronomer's Orbit UI

-Go to app.BASEDOMAIN to see the Astronomer UI!
+Go to app.BASEDOMAIN to see the Astronomer UI.

 ## 12. Verify SSL

 To make sure that the certs were accepted, log into the platform and head to `app.BASEDOMAIN/token` and run:

 `curl -v -X POST https://houston.BASEDOMAIN/v1 -H "Authorization: Bearer <token>"`